Signed in as:

 Visit in person to use our 100,000+ person database and numerous files for family history.
 Or click on the Genealogy Link and fill in the simple query form to send us a genealogy information request.

-The GCHS consist of a Board of Directors, Historians and Genealogists, Museum Minders and Volunteers, an Administration Assistant (part-time), and our members:
+The GCHS consists of a Board of Directors, Historians and Genealogists, Museum Minders and Volunteers, an Administration Assistant (part-time), and our members:

 GCHS President - Joann Powell